tobiaswtzl/dlss-project24/README.md

 # You find all our code in the folder 'code'.

-# In the folder data you find a link to our Drive folder with all used datasets
+# In the folder 'data' you find a link to our Drive folder with all used datasets.

 # And under 'output' all our results are saved.
 =======